Design and Technology (D&T) KS2: How to make a structure stronger

 - Why are some structures weaker than others?

-After watching the video, teachers can work with pupils to investigate structures in different contexts.
+After watching the film, you could work with pupils to investigate structures in different contexts.

 The pupils could be given the opportunity to build their own structures, making predictions about their strength, and testing them to see if they were correct.